-2.1 Documentation required for the submission
+Review of CSO submissions

+Notification of results communicated to CSO
-The expression of interest shall include the following documentation:

-- Copy of CSO registration in country of origin (if other than Moldova) - Copy of CSO registration in Moldova - Attachment I Partner Declaration signed by authorised official - Attachment II NGO Identification and Profile signed by authorised official - Attachment III Programme Proposal - Attachment IV Budgeting, Implementation and Financial Reporting (for information only)

-Each CSO submission may include 1 or more programme proposals, addressing one or more of the expected results outlined in section 1.3 above.
+2.1 The expression of interest shall include the following documentation: Documentation Copy of CSO registration in country of origin (if other than Moldova) required for the Copy of CSO registration in Moldova submission Attachment I - Partner Declaration signed by authorised official Attachment II - NGO Identification and Profile signed by authorised official Attachment III - Programme Proposal Attachment IV - Budgeting, Implementation and Financial Reporting (for information only) Each CSO submission may include 1 or more programme proposals, addressing one or more of the expected results outlined in section 1.3 above.
 However, a maximum of 1 proposal per result area may be submitted by the same CSO, with a maximum of 3 proposals per CSO applicant.]

-2.1 Indicative timelines

-Call for Expression of Interest issue date 25 September 2017 Deadline for submissions of CSO proposals 9 October 2017, 17:00 Deadline for requests of additional information/ clarifications 2 October 2017 Review of CSO submissions 14 October 2017 Notification of results communicated to CSO 17 October 2017
+2.1 Indicative Call for Expression of Interest issue date 25 January 2018 timelines Deadline for submissions of CSO proposals 28 February 2018, 5 pm Deadline for requests of additional 23 February 2018 information/ clarifications